Chile rejects new constitution by wide margin, in government defeat - 04/09/2022 - World

 Chile rejected the proposal for a new constitution that was voted on this Sunday (4) with a wide margin.
-With 48.01% of the polls counted by 8:40 pm Brasília time (7:40 pm local time), the rejection of the Charter won by 62.55% to 37.45%, a margin already considered irreversible by specialists.
+With 99.95% of the polls counted by 11:18 pm Brasília time (10:18 pm local time), rejection of the Charter won by 61.87% to 38.13%, a margin already considered irreversible by experts.
 President Gabriel Boric convened a meeting with all parties this Monday (5), at 4 pm (5 pm in Brasília).

 Boric spoke up shortly afterwards and said that “democracy comes out more robust”.
 According to him, “we must listen to the voice of the people, we must be self-critical”.
 “I promise to do everything on my part to build together with Congress and civil society a new constituent itinerary.
 We cannot let time pass or get embroiled in polemics.”